How to Grow and Care for Heartleaf Philodendron (Philodendron scandens) Indoors

 Heartleaf Philodendron (Philodendron scandens) like other Philodendrons is toxic to both humans and pets as indicated by the American Society for the Prevention of Cruelty to Animals.
 The plant contains Calcium oxalate crystals.

 If ingested, these crystals can cause burning and swelling in the mouth and throat, vomiting, diarrhea and abdominal pains.
-Therefore, keep the Sweetheart Plant away from the reach of children and pets.
+Therefore, keep the plant away from the reach of children and pets.

 Where to Buy

-If you are looking to acquire Heartleaf Philodendron, check out our Link to Etsy Shops.
+If you are looking to acquire Heartleaf Philodendrons, check out these plants on Etsy (Link to Etsy).

 Heartleaf Philodendron, Philodendron scandens